serenity-is/docs/setting-connection-dialect.md

 # Set Database Dialect for Connections

+Serenity auto detects dialect for a connection by using the providerName in web.config.

 Sometimes, automatic dialect detection using providerName may not work you, or you might want to use SqlServer2000 or SqlServer2005 dialect for some connections.

-It is possible to set a default global dialect, but this doesn't override automatic detection:
+Even though it is possible to set a default global dialect, this doesn't override automatic detection):

 ```
 SqlSettings.DefaultDialect = SqlServer2005Dialect.Instance;